AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 ## How to create or embed an Adaptive Form in AEM Sites page or in AEM Experience Fragment? {#various-options-to-create-or-embed-an-adaptive-form-in-aem-sites-page-or-aem-experience-fragment}

-You can take full advantage of this feature by utilizing the following options:
+You can take full advantage of this feature by using the following options:

 * **[Create an Adaptive Form using approved templates and embed it to an AEM Sites page](#embed-form-using-adaptive-form-wizzard-aem-sites):** You can leverage pre-approved templates to quickly create and embed Adaptive Forms that align with your organization's branding guidelines and design standards.

 * **[Embed existing forms to an AEM Sites page](#embed-an-adaptive-form-in-sites-editor):** You can easily integrate forms that you have already created into your websites, enabling visitors to interact with them directly.

-* **[Convert an embeded Adaptive Form to Experience Fragment](#convert-an-adaptive-form-in-sites-page-to-an-experience-fragment):** Convert an embedded Adaptive Form added to an AEM Sites page to an Experience Fragment for reusing the form across multiple AEM Sites pages.
+* **[Convert an embedded Adaptive Form to Experience Fragment](#convert-an-adaptive-form-in-sites-page-to-an-experience-fragment):** Convert an embedded Adaptive Form added to an AEM Sites page to an Experience Fragment for reusing the form across multiple AEM Sites pages.

 * **[Create and add a custom Adaptive Form to an AEM Sites page](/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md#create-an-adaptive-form-in-sites-editor-or-experience-fragment):** You can use the **[!UICONTROL Adaptive Form Container]** component to build a brand-new form from scratch, tailoring it specifically to your requirements and design preferences.

 * **[Create and add a custom Adaptive Form to an Experience Fragments](/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md#create-an-adaptive-form-in-sites-editor):** You can extend the reach of your forms by adding them to AEM Experience Fragments, allowing for seamless reuse across multiple pages or sites.

 * **Add multiple forms to an AEM Sites page or Experience Fragment:**  You can create or add multiple Adaptive Forms to an AEM Sites page to provide multiple choices to users based on their preferences and requirements.
 You can use AEM Page Editor to quickly embed multiple forms to your AEM Sites pages.
 You can use the **[!UICONTROL Adaptive Form Container]** component multiple times to add Adaptive Forms in an AEM Sites page.
-You can use the **[!UICONTROL Adaptive Forms - Embed]** component multiple times in an AEM Sites page,only if **[!UICONTROL Form covers entire width of the frame]** option is selected.
+You can use the **[!UICONTROL Adaptive Forms - Embed]** component multiple times in an AEM Sites page, only if **[!UICONTROL Form covers entire width of the frame]** option is selected.
 In case the **[!UICONTROL Form covers entire width of the frame]** option is not checked, AEM Sites page supports only one Adaptive Form to exist without an iframe.
-In order to add more Adaptive Forms using  the **[!UICONTROL Adaptive Forms - Embed]** component, select **[!UICONTROL Form covers entire width of the frame]** option.
+To add more Adaptive Forms using  the **[!UICONTROL Adaptive Forms - Embed]** component, select **[!UICONTROL Form covers entire width of the frame]** option.

 ## Considerations to embed an Adaptive Form in AEM Sites page or AEM Experience Fragment {#consideration}